faghihy/bettermode-assignment/README.md

 - Cons: Requires careful management of state and consistency across instances.
 Increases the complexity of the deployment and monitoring setup.
 - Decision: Adopted a microservices architecture to support horizontal scaling.
 Used stateless services where possible and leveraged distributed caching and database sharding to manage state and consistency.

-#### Pagination Strategy

-- Pros: More efficient for deep paginations and prevents issues with offset-based pagination, such as missing or duplicate items due to data changes.
-- Cons: Adds complexity in managing cursors and ensuring they are stateless and consistent.
-- Decision: Implemented cursor-based pagination to enhance performance and reliability for large datasets, ensuring a smooth user experience.

 ### Performance Considerations

 #### Database Optimization

-- Indexes: Appropriate indexes are created on frequently queried fields such as userId, groupId, tweetId, and createdAt.
+- Indexes: Appropriate indexes are created on frequently queried fields such as userId, groupId, tweetId.
 This improves query performance, especially for read-heavy operations.
-- Compound Indexes: Compound indexes on combinations of fields that are commonly queried together (e.g., userId and createdAt) are also created to further enhance performance.
 - Normalized Data Models: The database schema is designed with normalization in mind to avoid redundant data storage and to ensure efficient updates and lookups.
 - Join Optimization: The schema design minimizes the need for complex joins by structuring the data to optimize common access patterns.

 #### Efficient Permission Checks

 - Recursive Group Membership Resolution: Recursive methods for resolving group memberships are optimized to prevent excessive database queries.
-- Batch Fetching: Batch fetching techniques are used to retrieve all relevant users and groups in a single query rather than multiple round-trips to the database.
 - Permission Inheritance: Permissions inheritance logic is implemented with careful attention to minimizing the performance impact.

 ## Next Steps:

-- Performance Monitoring: Continuous performance monitoring can implement using tools like Prometheus and Grafana to track key performance metrics (e.g., response times, database query times, cache hit/miss ratios).
+- Performance Monitoring: Continuous performance monitoring can implement using tools like Prometheus and Grafana to track key performance metrics
 - API Rate Limiting: Rate limiting can implement to prevent abuse and ensure fair usage of the API.
 This protects the system from being overwhelmed by too many requests in a short period.
 - Caching: The permissions for tweets can be cached in Redis when they are first accessed.
 Subsequent reads fetch the data from Redis rather than hitting the database.